 - I’ve already have some cues and I’m looking to add more for my collection…

-If you are ready to spend the money on a solid pool cue, then the Sneaky Pete cue by Lucasi may be the right option for you.
+If you are ready to spend the money on a solid pool cue, then the Sneaky Pete by Lucasi may be the right option for you.

-The key feature of this pool cue is the low-deflection shaft will help you accurately control the cue ball in play.
+The key feature of this pool stick is the low-deflection shaft will help you accurately control the cue ball in play.
 The low ball deflection delivered by the shaft is partly thanks to the so-called Zero Flexpoint ferrule – it’s designed light and tough to minimize ball deflection.
 The shaft’s solid core is another major contributor to this shaft’s low deflection.

 Lucasi also boasts the Tiger Everest tip that combines the control of a soft tip, strikes of a medium tip, and the durability of a hard tip.

 Another notable thing about the Sneaky Pete cue is its precise-fitting two-piece design.
-If you are traveling a lot, then this little feature will come in handy since it’ll save you some luggage space.
+If you are traveling a lot, then this feature will come in handy since it’ll save you some luggage space.

 The build of the Sneaky Pete pool cue should be mentioned as well – this thing is made from beautiful birds-eye maple that’s pleasant to the eye and to the touch.